-After nearly 35 years of obsessively following the Oscars, three things happen (at least they did to me):
+After all these years of obsessively following the Oscars, three things happen (at least they did to me):

 - You learn a lot about film (editing, sound, art direction, etc.) simply by following all the categories and figuring out what goes into “the best.”